Iceland 5-Day Road Trip

 Jökulsárlón, Diamond Beach, and Stokksnes in One Day

-We were looking at a manageable 210-kilometer road trip, 130 miles, which gave us lots of opportunities to make stops along the way.
-As it happened we were in for a grey, rainy, misty, windy, and cloudy day.
-As we drove through the vast Eldhraun Mossy Lava Fields we were reminded of the natural forces at play.
+We were looking at a manageable 210-kilometer road trip, 130 miles, which allowed us to make stops along the way.
+As it happened, we were in for a grey, rainy, misty, windy, and cloudy day.
+We were reminded of the natural forces at play as we drove through the vast Eldhraun Mossy Lava Fields.

 A quote from the “Guide to Iceland”.